matthew-brett/dsfe/assignment_2.md

 If you get an error, look very carefully at the code - like all programming languages, Python is very fussy about little things like commas and brackets.
 Check [the original][litchar] to see if you can see the difference between your current code and the original code cell.
+Get someone else to have a look, if you get stuck, you will be surprised how much difference it makes.

 When you succeed in running the cell, have a look at the graph.